menu

 Demographics

-The education level of Avoca - Walnut citizens is a little higher than the average for US cities and towns: 22.00% of adults in Avoca - Walnut have at least a bachelor's degree.
+The citizens of Avoca - Walnut are slightly better educated than the national average of 21.84% for all cities and towns, with 22.00% of adults in Avoca - Walnut having a bachelor's degree or advanced degree.

 The per capita income in Avoca - Walnut in 2018 was $37,597, which is upper middle income relative to Iowa and the nation.
 This equates to an annual income of $150,388 for a family of four.
 However, Avoca - Walnut contains both very wealthy and poor people as well.